-If arbitration is selected, it is agreed that the decision of the arbitrator shall be final and binding on all parties, except as follows:
+The arbitrator shall issue a written decision.
+The arbitrator shall have no power to add to or subtract from the provisions of this Agreement.
+Moreover, it is agreed that the decision of the arbitrator shall be final and binding on all parties, except as follows:

-If any part of the arbitrator's decision requires the expenditure of unbudgeted funds, that part of the decision will be subject to ratification by the City Council; the remainder of the arbitrator's decision will be final and binding.

-If the City Council finds that the decision was procured by corruption, fraud, or other undue means; misconduct by the arbitrator; the arbitrator exceeds his/her power and the award cannot be corrected without affecting the merits of the decision upon the controversy submitted; the arbitrator refused to postpone the hearing for sufficient cause; the arbitrator refused to hear evidence material to the controversy; or by other conduct of the arbitrator contrary to the provisions of California Code of Civil Procedure, Title 9 "Arbitration", Sections 1280 - 1294.2, inclusive.
+- If any part of the arbitrator's decision requires the expenditure of unbudgeted funds, that part of the decision will be subject to ratification by the City Council; the remainder of the arbitrator's decision will be final and binding. - If the City Council finds that the decision was procured by corruption, fraud, or other undue means; misconduct by the arbitrator; the arbitrator exceeds his/her power and the award cannot be corrected without affecting the merits of the decision upon the controversy submitted; the arbitrator refused to postpone the hearing for sufficient cause; the arbitrator refused to hear evidence material to the controversy; or by other conduct of the arbitrator contrary to the provisions of California Code of Civil Procedure, Title 9 "Arbitration", Sections 1280 1294.2, inclusive.